 Council-Secured booths are arranged by Girl Scouts River Valleys staff with our corporate and community partners.
 The sign-up process for these booths is in two phases: Lottery and First-come, First-served (FCFS).
 A calendar of sign-up dates and times will be published on Cookie Central and in the Cookie Press.

-Troop-Secured booths are arranged by troops at local businesses that don’t have an existing partnership with Girl Scouts River Valleys.
-Having your troop contact local businesses is an awesome way for girls to learn business strategy and people skills.
+Troop-Secured booths are arranged by troops at local businesses or community centers/events that don’t have an existing partnership with Girl Scouts River Valleys.
+Having your troop contact local businesses is an awesome way for Girl Scouts to learn business strategy and people skills.

-Check out the Smart Cookies Guide on Cookie Central to review the steps for scheduling council-secured booths, entering lottery choices, and entering troop-secured booths.
+Check out the Smart Cookies and Digital Cookie Guides on Cookie Central to review the steps for scheduling council-secured booths, entering lottery choices, and entering troop-secured booths.

 No Matter Which Booth(s) You Participate in…

 Cookie booths are a great opportunity for girls to see what it’s like to run a small business.
 Assigning roles like greeter, order packer, change-maker, etc. and swtiching them often can help the girls stay engaged, learn new skills, and grow confidence!
 Keep in mind, roles can always be adjusted depending on girls interests.
 Remember to feature important information like your troop number, your troop’s chosen donation recipient, your sales goal, and creative signage to draw customers in.